alder/docker-chrome-nodejs/README.md

 # docker-chrome-nodejs
-Docker image based on Debian with Google Chrome and NodeJS 10.x.
+Docker image based on NodeJS:10-jessie with Google Chrome.